bsmayer/httpclient.js/README.md

 [![npm version](https://badge.fury.io/js/httpclient.js.svg)](https://badge.fury.io/js/httpclient.js)

 Friendly wrapper to use with your favorite rest client in your Javascript projects.
-Through intuitive builders, you can make your requests looking much more readable, isolating your configuration and creating robust api calls without having to concern about the library you're using.
+Through intuitive builders, you can make your requests looking much more readable, isolating your configuration and creating robust api calls without having to worry about the library you're using.

 Because we :heart: __axios__, this library is shipped with it already, but you're free to use your own instance of any of our supported clients.